Dcode99/rSubscriber/README.md

 Project design:
   Language: Python

-  MongoDB: A graph database will be used to store precomputed distances from zip codes to treatment facilities.
+  We originally planned to use MongoDB: A graph database will be used to store precomputed distances from zip codes to treatment facilities.
   Given a patient zip code, map to the nearest hospitals with open beds.
 A node is created for each zip code containing at least one hospital.
   Node values: distance, zip_to, zip_from

+  Instead of this, we moved to using the csv file as a table, and querying on that using pandas whenever we needed to get the zipcode distance to a node.
+To save time on queries, this could be implemented by precomputing distances and creating a table for each zipcode that lists the distance to every other zipcode, but this would take up more memory.

   A query to this database would include the current zipcode and return the list of hopsital_ids in order of least to greatest distance.